xmatters/xm-labs-LogicMonitor-Integration/README.md

 3. Click Add button.
 4. Name the group.
 Group names should match the group names in xMatters.
 This will be used to target xMatters groups.
 5. Add a new recipient.
-	The selected recipient does not matter but you may want to chose one with the purpose of this integration.
+	The selected recipient does not matter but you may want to choose one with the purpose of this integration.
 6. Set Contact Method to __xMatters Integration(http)__.
-	- This is the name of the xMatters integration here: [Configure LogicMonitor](#configure-logicmonitor)
+	- This is the name of the xMatters integration here: [Configure LogicMonitor](#configure-logicmonitor-integration)
 7. Save Recipient.
 8. Save Group.